-The ability to backup and restore your system(s) has been integrated into the Tower setup playbook, making it easy for you to backup and replicate your Tower instance as needed.
+The ability to backup and restore your system(s) has been integrated into the Tower setup playbook.
+Refer to Backup and Restore for Clustered Environments for additional considerations.

 When restoring, be sure to restore to the same version from which it was backed up.
 However, you should always use the most recent minor version of a release to backup and/or restore your Tower installation version.
-For example, if the current version of Tower that you are on is 3.0.0, 3.0.1, or 3.0.2, use only the 3.0.2 installer.
+For example, if the current version of Tower that you are on is 3.7.x, use only the 3.7.3 installer.

 The Tower setup playbook is invoked as